marksui/ECE268-GGM-Tree-Construction/README.md

 ## How to Use

-The normal testing order I used was:
+This is the normal order I used:

 ```bash
 make clean